 Lower handicap golfers searching for players’ irons will appreciate the TaylorMade P7MC set.
 These forged irons present a classic compact appearance with a modern game-improvement cavity back.

 Furthermore, the irons’ aggressively milled grooves optimize spin for control on approach.
-Besides helping golfers land their ball close to the pin, it encourages sidespin to help you shape your shots.
+Besides helping golfers land their ball close to the pin, it encourages sidespin to help you shape your shots, a quality I welcomed during testing as a skilled golfer.

 In addition, a 2,000-ton press forged the 1025 carbon steel to set up a tight, compact grain structure for a consistent feel.
 When you strike it out of the middle, the feeling is pure.
 However, off-center strikes will still send shockwaves up your shaft.

-Overall, the P7MC irons provide an exceptional feel and acoustics.
+Overall, the P7MC irons provide an exceptional feel and acoustics making them great for solid ball strikers.
 However, they lack forgiveness.
-That is why mid and high handicappers should steer clear of these irons.
+That is why mid and high-handicappers should steer clear of these irons.
+Such players should instead seek the likes of the SIM Max, M4, and Stealth irons.

-6. Kalea Irons – Best TaylorMade Golf Clubs For Women
+7. TaylorMade Kalea Premier Irons – Best TaylorMade Clubs for Women

 Pros